jlamsens/opensysadmins/docs/howtos/install-packettracer-linux-mint/index.md

 - a PC ([BIOS](../../tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/index.md){:target="_blank"}/[UEFI](../../tutorials/windows11-linuxmint21-dual-boot-uefi/index.md){:target="_blank"}) running Linux Mint 21

 ## Download

+!!! danger "Note VDAB students"
+    Use the "Download" folder in Google Classroom to download "CiscoPacketTracer822_amd64_signed.deb" and skip this step.

 Download PacketTracer from an official Cisco location (e.g Netacad.com, Skillsforall.com) and save it to disk.
-**(VDAB students: download from your Google Drive!)**

 <img src="netacad-packettracer.png"/>

 ## Open Terminal
-Right-click on an empty space in the "Nemo" file manager and select "Open in Terminal".
+Right-click *on an empty space* in the "Nemo" file manager and select "Open in Terminal".

 <img src="downloads.png"/>